All Features

 Step 3 — Host Review

 The host gets a decision workspace, not just a leaderboard.
-Review the statistical spread, stakeholder comments, AI debriefing, and your own notes, then use drag-and-drop banding to shape the final decision across Now, Next, Later, and Won't Do.
+Review the statistical spread, stakeholder comments, and AI debriefing — then band items across Now, Next, Later, and Won't Do using drag and drop.
+The order is yours to set.
+The rationale is yours to record.

 • Review statistical spread and ranking movement, not just a raw total